LLNL/units/README.md

 -   `precise_measurement` is similar to measurement except using a double for the quantity and a `precise_unit` as the units.
 -   `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`.
 The distinction between `fixed_measurement` and `measurement` is that the unit definition of `fixed_measurement` is constant and any assignments get automatically converted, `fixed_measurement`'s are implicitly convertible to a `measurement` of the same value type. fixed_measurement also support some operation with pure numbers by assuming a unit that are not allowed on regular measurement types.
 -   `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, except it is 24 bytes instead of 16.
 -   `uncertain_measurement` is similar to `measurement` except it uses a float for the value and contains and uncertainty field.
 Mathematical operations on `uncertain_measurements` will propagate the uncertainty and convert it as necessary.
-The class also includes functions for root-sum-squares uncertainty propragation like `rss_divide` which uses the root sum of squares for statistical modeling of the uncertainty.
+The class also includes functions for simple-uncertainty propragation like `simple_subtract` which uses the just sums the uncertainties.
+The sum of squares methods is used in the overloaded math operators.
 Mathematical operations are supported on the type and it interoperates with measurements.

 ## Unit representation
 The unit class consists of a multiplier and a representation of base units.
-The seven SI units + radians + currency units + count units.
+The seven [SI units](https://www.nist.gov/pml/weights-and-measures/metric-si/si-units) + radians + currency units + count units.
 In addition a unit has 4 flags,  per-unit for per unit or ratio units.
 One flag\[i_flag\] that is a representation of imaginary units, one flags for a variety of purposes and to differentiate otherwise similar units\[e_flag\].
 And a flag to indicate an equation unit.
 Due to the requirement that the base units fit into a 4 byte type the represented powers of the units are limited.
 The list below shows the bit representation range and observed range of use in equations and observed usage

 -   meter:\[-8,+7\]  :normal range \[-4,+4\], intermediate ops \[-6,+6\]
 -   kilogram:\[-4,+3\] :normal range \[-1,+1\], intermediate ops \[-2,+2\]